barnerburner/TidyDataProject/CodeBook.md

 The analysis script combines the principle files of both the train and test sets into a single dataset, extracts the measurements related to mean and standard deviation, then condenses it into a tidy set organized by unique subject/activity pairs.
 [More info in README](https://github.com/barnerburner/TidyDataProject/blob/master/README.md).

 ##Description of the variables in the tidyset.txt file
 Tidyset.txt contains the output of the analysis script (180x81) - 180 unique observations (subject/activity pairs) of 79 measured variables.
+All measured variables were normalized in the original UCIHAR data set and bounded within [-1, 1], so they are unitless.

 ###"Subject"
-(double - unitless)
+(double)
 Id numbers for study participants, ranging from 1 to 30.
 ###"Activity"
 (character)